texstudio-org/texstudio/utilities/manual/source/editing.md

 ## Inserting math formulas

-The math part of the "Central" toolbar allows you to insert the most common mathematical forms (\frac, \sqrt\...), the "Math" toolbar allows entering delimiter tags like \\left and \\right.
+The math part of the "Central" toolbar allows you to insert the most common mathematical forms (\frac, \sqrt\... commands), the "Math" toolbar allows entering delimiter tags like \left and \right.

 ![Math part of Central Toolbar](images/tb_central_math.webp)  ![Math Delimiter Toolbar](images/tb_math.webp)

-You can toggle "in-line math" environment with the "\$..\$" button in the "Central" toolbar (`Ctrl+Shift+M`) or in the "Math" menu.
+You can toggle the "in-line math" environment with the "\$..\$" button in the "Central" toolbar (`Ctrl+Shift+M`) or in the "Math" menu.
 The "display math - [\...]" environment is only available in the menu (or via shortcut `Alt+Shift+M`).

-The \"symbols panel\" in the side panel offers the insertion of hundreds of mathematical symbols and special characters.
+The "Symbols panel" in the side panel offers the insertion of hundreds of mathematical symbols and special characters.
 The list can be sorted by categories like "all", "greek", "operators", etc.
 You can also directly search for parts of the command.
 A right click on the symbol allows you to declare it as favorite, insert the command or, if available, insert the Unicode character into the text.